-Childcare costs in the UK are among the highest in the world.
-Access to affordable childcare is a major barrier to women being able to work, study and access vocational training.
-Due to the high cost of childcare, 25 percent of parents living in absolute poverty in Scotland have given up work, a third have turned down a job, and a further 25 percent have not been able to take up education or training.
-Though these statistics depict a grim picture of provision in Scotland, the situation worsens for services inclusive of disabled children as well as those living in rural areas with limited access to affordable, high-quality and flexible childcare.
-Recent polling by TUC found that BME and disabled parents (many of whom are single mothers) are twice as likely to spend more than a third or more than half of their income on childcare.
+Childcare costs in Scotland are amongst the highest in the UK, and UK costs are amongst the highest in the world.79 Access to affordable childcare is a major barrier to women being able to work, study and access vocational training.
+Due to the high cost of childcare, 25 percent of parents living in absolute poverty in Scotland have given up work, a third have turned down a job, and a further 25 percent have not been able to take up education or training.80 Though these statistics depict a grim picture of provision in Scotland, the situation worsens for services inclusive of disabled children as well as those living in rural areas with limited access to affordable, high-quality and flexible childcare.
+Recent polling by TUC found that BME and disabled parents (many of